The Time Machine: Plot

-Returning to the site where he arrived, the Traveller finds his machine missing; he is confident that it at least has not travelled through time, as he had removed its levers.
+Returning to his arrival site, the Traveller finds his time machine missing.
+Having removed the levers, he is confident it has not travelled through time.
 Later, he encounters the Morlocks, ape-like troglodytes who live in darkness underground and surface only at night.
-Deducing that they must have taken his time machine, he explores one of many "wells" that lead to the Morlocks' dwellings and discovers them operating the machinery and industry that makes the above-ground paradise of the Eloi possible.
-He realizes that the Morlocks control and feed upon the Eloi.
-The Traveller speculates that the human race has diverged into two species: the favoured aristocracy has become the Eloi, and their mechanical servants have become the Morlocks.
+Deducing that they took his time machine, he explores one well that leads to the Morlocks' subterranean dwellings and discovers them operating the machinery that maintains Eloi's above-ground paradise.
+He realizes the Morlocks hunt the Eloi at night as food.
+The Traveller speculates that the human race diverged into two species: the favoured aristocracy has become the Eloi, and the servant class become the Morlocks.

-Meanwhile, he rescues Eloi Weena from drowning, as none of the other Eloi take any notice of her plight.
-The Traveller takes Weena with him on an expedition to "The Palace of Green Porcelain", a distant structure which turns out to be a derelict museum.
+Meanwhile, he rescues Eloi Weena from drowning, as the other Eloi are apathetic to her plight.
+The Traveller takes Weena with him on an expedition to "The Palace of Green Porcelain", a distant structure that is a derelict museum.
 Here, the Traveller finds fresh matches and fashions a crude weapon against Morlocks, whom he must fight to recover his machine.
-He plans to take Weena back to his own time to save her from the horrors of the future world.
-Because the tiring journey back to Weena's home is too much for them, they stop in the forest for the night.
-They are eventually attacked by Morlocks, and Weena faints.
+He plans to take Weena back to his own time to save her from the future world's horrors.
+Morlocks attack while they are resting in a forest, and Weena faints.
 The Traveller escapes when a small fire he left behind them to repel the Morlocks turns into a forest fire; Weena and the Morlocks are lost in the blaze.